anovi/selectonic/README.md

 	* `focus` — link to an element that has been a target previously;
 	* `items` — jquery collection of changed items – it could differ from event to event.
 Look at a table below.

-Callback functions in order which they are called and with arguments which they are receives:
+Callback functions in order which they are called and with arguments which they receives:
 <table>
 	<thead>
 		<tr>